dave/jennifer/README.md

 ```

 ### Values
-`Values` renders a comma seperated list enclosed by curly braces.
+`Values` renders a comma separated list enclosed by curly braces.
 Use for slice
 literals:

 ```go